 Applicants should possess either a Postgraduate Diploma in Legal Practice following successful completion of the Legal Practice Course or a Postgraduate Diploma in Legal Practice at the Bar following successful completion of either the Bar Vocational Course or the Bar Professional Training Course or equivalent professional legal qualification.

 Overseas applicants will require IELTS with an overall score of 7.0 with no less than 5.5 in any category, or an equivalent accepted English qualification.
 Accepted English qualifications can be viewed here.

 “Studying law at Manchester Metropolitan University is a great choice.
 We are situated in the heart of the city of Manchester, the second largest legal centre in the UK…”

 Listen to what Jackie Panter, Associate Head, has to say about studying at Manchester Metropolitan University…

-Progress.
-Expertise.
-In-depth understanding.
-Even for qualified, practising professionals, there’s room for more of all three.
-Our LLM in Legal Practice can provide it, helping you to achieve a full masters qualification – and the next step in your career.
+Our LLM in Legal Practice provides a top-up for qualified legal professionals, helping you to achieve a full masters qualification – and to open up new and exciting opportunities in your career.

-It’s a flexible course, not just in terms of what you could study, but also in how you go about it.
-We know that many of our students are working professionals, so while we offer our 1-year accelerated programme, we also offer a 2-year part-time option.
-You can even complete the course via distance learning* – completing your masters from wherever you live around the world.
+We know that many of our students are working professionals, so while we offer our 1 year accelerated course, we also offer a 2 year part-time option.
+You can even complete the course via distance learning* – completing your masters from anywhere in the world.

-Throughout the process, you’ll have the support of our expert teaching team, delivered in person, over the phone or email, or online for our distance-learning students.
-By the end, you’ll have the in-depth, expert knowledge to build on your previous qualifications and achieve a full masters degree – a springboard for your career in law.
+Throughout the process, you’ll have the support of our expert teaching team, delivered in person, over the phone or email, or online for our distance learning students.
+And once you’ve finished, you’ll have a full masters qualification and the expert understanding to give your career a boost.